University Library A to Z

 Freie Universität Berlin Students

-For logging in, the library card number serves as user number (Benutzernummer), the inital Password, as a rule, is your birth date in ddmmyy format.
+For logging in, the library card number serves as user number (Benutzernummer).
+The inital Password, as a rule, is your date of birth (format ddmmyy), the 1st letter of your surname and an exclamation mark.

 External users with an officially confirmed living address in Berlin or Brandenburg can take media out on loan.